suncoast-devs/handbook/lessons/html-intro/html-text-fundamentals.md

-Since the last two bullets are very closely related to the one before them (they read like sub-instructions or choices that fit below that bullet), it might make sense to nest them inside their own unordered list, and put that list inside the current fourth bullet.
+Since the last two bullets are very closely related to the one before them (they read like sub-instructions or choices that fit below that bullet), it might make sense to nest them inside their unordered list and put that list inside the current fourth bullet.
 This would look like so:

 ```html